jdholtz/auto-southwest-check-in/README.md

 ```shell
 docker pull jdholtz/auto-southwest-check-in
 ```
-To download a specific version, append `:vX.X.X` to the end of the image name.
+To download a specific version, append `:vX.X` to the end of the image name.
 You can also append the `:develop` tag instead to use the latest development version.

 To run the image, you can use a command such as: